 Lets get started!

-Okay, so I started on the passenger side, jack up the truck and take off the tire, use a jack stand underneath the axle, i could't find a better place to put it as my jack stands were too short.
+Okay, so I started on the passenger side, jack up the truck and take off the tire, use a jack stand underneath the axle and under the frame if you can, you want to support both of them.

 After removing the 3 bolts that connect the springs to the frame, we move on to the U-Bolts.
-These are pretty simple and you just losen them all, the springs wont fall or anything.
-Remove the 2 u bolts, the bump stop, and the metal plate that sits underneath the axle (again dont know the name).
+These are pretty simple and you just losen them all.
+Remove the 2 u bolts, the bump stop, and the u-bolt plate and set aside.

-Now the leafs aren't easy to get out, you have to position it right to remove them from underneath the fender wells, (easiest way is to flip it upside-down), but once out bring it in the garage.
+Now the leafs aren't easy to get out, you have to position it just right to remove them from underneath the fender wells, easiest way is to support the axle with the jack, remove the jack stand, and lower the axle until you can remove the spring pack easily.Once out, bring it in the garage.

 Now that wasnt so hard was it??
 The hardest part is actually probably putting the leaf springs back in. hehe

 Ok, set it on the work bench, floor what ever you like.
-Start by placing a C-Clamp, of your choosing on this place on the spring (see pic for reference).
-Them clamp them down until there is space between the rubber and the leaf.
+Start by placing a C-Clamp, on this spot on the spring (see pic for reference).
+Then clamp them down until there is space between the rubber piece and the leaf.

 Unscrew the hex bolt (as seen in the below picture) and remove the rubber stop.

 Then place another C-Clamp on the opposite end of the spring pack to take the pressure off the alignment bolt.
 Remove the alignment bolt that goes through the center of the spring pack.
-Make sure you do this last, while there is no tention on the bolt.
+Make sure you do this last, while there is no tension on the bolt.
 I made this mistake and destroyed the threads, and turned it into an S shape as i hammered it out.
-It should slide out with a little tap, then be able to pull it out.
+If you damage it, you could get an alan socket head bolt of the same size and it work exactly the same, instead of buying the bolt from Nissan.
+Sorry i dont know the size off-hand.
+But it should slide out with a little tap, then be able to pull it out.

 THIS SECTION IS OPTIONAL

-I wanted them to be repainted, so that rust didnt return, but it was just a little touch up to look better mostly, so i didnt primer it or anything, just shot it with 2 coats of Semi-Gloss Black that i had laying around.
+I wanted to repaint them, so that rust didn't return, but it was just a little touch up to look better mostly.

 Once that was done, i aligned the leafs with the white plastic in the correct correlation to the leaf springs.
 Once that was done, i started to use the alignment bolt just to get them perfectly lined up.
 DO NOT TIGHTEN THE BOLT WITHOUT ANY SUPPORT, IT WILL DAMAGE IT.